rajshekar11/Rental_Application/README.md

 ### Online Rental Properties Booking API

-- This REST API was created by me(Rajashekhara A.E) for an Online Rental Properties Booking Application.
-This API handles all of the basic CRUD functions of any Rental Management Application platform, including user validation at each stage.
+- This application is designed to facilitate the booking and management of rental properties online.
+It provides a set of REST API endpoints that handle CRUD (Create, Read, Update, Delete) operations for managing rental properties and bookings.
+The application is built using the following technologies and frameworks:

 ## Tech Stack

-- Core Java
+- Core Java: The programming language used for building the application logic.
-- Spring Framework
+- Spring Framework: An open-source framework that provides comprehensive infrastructure support for developing Java applications.
-- Spring Boot
+- Spring Boot: A framework that simplifies the setup and configuration of Spring applications, providing a faster and easier development experience.
-- Spring Security
+- Spring Security: A powerful authentication and authorization framework that secures the application and ensures the privacy of user data.
-- JWT
+- JWT (JSON Web Tokens): A standard for securely transmitting information between parties as a JSON object.
+It is used for authentication and validation of tenants.
-- Spring Data JPA
+- Spring Data JPA: A part of the Spring Framework that makes it easy to implement JPA (Java Persistence API) repositories, providing convenient access to the database.
-- Hibernate
+- Hibernate: An object-relational mapping (ORM) framework that simplifies the interaction with the database and provides efficient data persistence.
-- MySQL
+- MySQL: A popular relational database management system used for storing and retrieving data in a structured manner.
-- PostMan
+- Postman: A popular collaboration platform for API development and testing.
-- Swagger
+- Swagger: A tool for designing, building, documenting, and testing RESTful APIs.
-- Lombok
+- Lombok: A Java library that helps reduce boilerplate code by automatically generating getter, setter, and other utility methods.

 ### Features